International Medieval Congress: Exhibitions and fairs

 A book fair which features publishers that specialise in medieval studies runs from the Monday to the Thursday of the IMC.
 Many exhibitors offer special Congress discounts on their latest titles.

 Since 2006 a two-day antiquarian and second-hand bookfair, has also been held which includes a number of smaller book dealers.

 In recent years a one-day medieval craft fair has been held which includes replica crafts, in addition to crafts inspired by the Middle Ages.

-A one-day historical and archaeological societies’ fair is also held year on year which allows smaller, often local to the area, societies the opportunity to promote their work.
+A one-day historical and archaeological societies' fair is also held year on year which allows smaller, often local to the area, societies the opportunity to promote their work.

 Publications

 Since its inception, the IMC has been the basis for a book series published by Brepols named International Medieval Research.
-This publishes themed collections of peer-reviewed papers based on papers given at the IMC; as of 2018 the series had published twenty-four volumes and its general editor is the Congress director, Axel Müller.
+This publishes themed collections of peer-reviewed papers based on papers given at the IMC; as of 2022 the series had published twenty-six volumes and its general editor is the Congress director, Axel Müller.